Hyundai Tucson MPG By Year & Gas Mileage

 How far can you drive a Hyundai Tucson when the gas light comes on?

 Depending on your model year and conditions, you can expect to drive between 30 and 50 miles once the low fuel warning light comes on.
-A fuel gauge can be found on the instrument display of your Hyundai Tucson SUV, providing an estimation of how much farther you can drive with your current gas level.
-We do not recommend driving on low fuel, as it can potentially damage your SUV.
+A fuel gauge can be found on the instrument display of your Tucson SUV, providing an estimation of how much farther you can drive with your current gas level.
+We do not recommend driving on low fuel frequently, as it can potentially damage your SUV.

 How many miles can a Hyundai Tucson go on empty?